joshhickson/ai-powered-options-trade-analyzer/new-project/data_research_prompt.md

 ## Additional Context
 The simulation needs at least 1,000+ days of historical data to fit the drawdown model properly.
 Synthetic data works but real data would make the lending strategy analysis much more accurate.

-Please prioritize solutions that are currently working as of January 2025 and account for recent API policy changes.
+Please prioritize solutions that are currently working as of July 2025 and account for recent API policy changes.